OrganicityEu-Platform/organicity-urban-data-observatory/README.md

 You need git to clone the repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

+This project uses node version 4.2, see the version number in the file `.nvmrc`

 We also use a number of node.js tools to initialize and test the Web App.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).